smartybryan/callingboard/README.md

 on port 40630.

 TODO
-- Convert UI to Flexbox
+- If diff is empty, clear dirty flag.
 - Merge models?
 - Authentication/authorization (for multi-tenant only?)